0nix/ggj21/twine/ending2.md

 Every single one of them fixated upon you.

 Even the ones that you cannot crane your head to see.
-They see you.
+You feel them looking at you.

-You can feel their stares, just like that other time.
-They burn like the sun through a magnifying glass.
+And they burn like the sun through a magnifying glass.

 You can't move, you can't do anything.
 They look at you and they stare and they do not move.
 They see you in your everything.